What are the requirements for O&P?

 I am a non‐licensure student but need placement for an OP elective class.
 I do not work in an educational setting, K‐12.
 What should I do?

-If you are an MED only student, elect to take an OP course, and are not already working in an educational setting, you must pay fees and send in all required documents to Field Services prior to being placed.
+If you are an MED only student, elect to take an OP course, and are not already working in an educational setting, you must send in all required documents to Field Services prior to being placed.
 Please see the Field Services website under O&P for directions and details for requesting placement.

 The other option is to select a non‐OP course as your elective.